The Best Clean Face Oils (Plus a Brilliant No-Makeup Makeup Tip)

 1. You See Instant Results

 No matter your skin type, try face oil for the first time and you’ll see serious benefits right away.
 Conventional moisturizers, which combine waxes with water and oils, seal moisture in the skin with the wax.
-But they can also seal out some of the oil and water, not to mention treatment benefits included in the formula.
+But they can also seal out some of the oil and water, not to mention the treatment benefits included in the formula.
 With oil, it all sinks right in.
-And most oils are already naturally packed with ingredients like antioxidants, polyphenols, and omega fatty acids.
+And most oils are already naturally infused with ingredients like antioxidants, polyphenols, and omega fatty acids.

 2. They’re Beyond Multipurpose

-You can use face oil for basic (and really effective) moisturization, but it’s also amazing for makeup touchups—instead of adding more makeup, pat some oil on to revive the makeup you’ve already got on.
+You can use face oil for basic (and really effective) moisturization, but it’s also amazing for makeup touch-ups—instead of adding more makeup, pat some oil on to revive the makeup you’ve already got on.
 In either case, avoid the T-zone unless you’re the driest person on earth.
-In a pinch, it’s makeup remover, frizz fighter, cuticle and under eye cream, lip balm…
+In a pinch, it’s makeup remover, frizz fighter, cuticle and undereye cream, lip balm…

-3. Oils feel amazing
+3. Oils Feel Amazing

 Moisturizer formulators spend an enormous amount of time, money, and unnecessary (sometimes toxic) ingredients on texture—how it feels when you actually put the moisturizer on your skin.
-Texture is important: If you don’t love using a product…you tend not to use it.
-And definitely tend not to buy it again.
+Texture is important: If you don’t love using a product, you tend not to use it.
+And you definitely tend not to buy it again.
 Oils have a naturally gorgeous, instantly skin-comforting texture—they need no extra ingredients to make them sink in.

-While conventional beauty companies have (finally) gotten into the face-oil business, the all-natural, pure options are absolutely superior, not just from a clean perspective, but because A. there’s no improving on perfection—adding in extra ingredients often just dilutes the benefits of the base oils, and B. most clean face-oil makers have been making it much longer than the conventional newbies, and they’ve learned what really works on skin.
+While conventional beauty companies have (finally) gotten into the face-oil business, the all-natural, pure options are absolutely superior, not just from a clean perspective, but because a) there’s no improving on perfection—adding in extra ingredients often just dilutes the benefits of the base oils.
+And b) most clean face-oil makers have been making it much longer than the conventional newbies, and they’ve learned what really works on skin.